 On March 9, 2016, the State Fund organized training for counseling hotline operators (lawyers) on the issue of legislative novelties of human trafficking.

-On December 20-21, 2016, with the organization and financial support of the International Center for Migration Policy Development (ICMPD) training was held for the State Funds’ employees on the issue of "Child trafficking and examples of child victims - providing examples and experience."
+On December 20-21, 2016, with the organization and financial support of the International Center for Migration Policy Development (ICMPD) training was held for the State Fund employees on the issue of "Child trafficking and examples of child victims - providing examples and experience."
 The training was attended by lawyers of central office and structural units (shelters and crisis centers).

 2017 Year